Search

 At least that was my initial goal…

 In real life, I’m a practicing telecom law attorney licensed in California and New Mexico, as well as a radio frequency engineer.
-My law firm has six attorneys, two paralegals, and two dogs working in offices in Los Angeles, San Diego, and at our covert office on a Southwest Airlines jet (minus the dogs).
+My law firm has five attorneys, four staff, and two dogs working in offices in Los Angeles, San Diego, Seattle, and in our covert office on a Southwest Airlines jet (minus the dogs).

 I have earned the following academic degrees: